 Why This Recipe Works

 Blue butterfly pea tea or blue flower tea is one of the most common Thai herbal drinks.
-We call it nam anchan (น้ำอัญชัน) in Thai with “nam” meaning water and anchan meaning butterfly pea.
-Just like jasmine-infused water and hibiscus tea, this type of flower tea is great as an afternoon pick-me-up drink or something to have after a meal with Thai green beef curry or Thai basil chicken.
+We call it nam anchan (น้ำอัญชัน) in Thai with "nam" meaning water and anchan meaning butterfly pea.
+Just like jasmine-infused water and hibiscus tea, this type of flower tea is great as an afternoon pick-me-up drink or something to have after a meal with Thai green beef curry, Thai basil chicken or even a snack like crispy fried butterfly pea flowers.

 This drink is extremely easy to make as the only two ingredients you need are boiling water and blue pea flowers.
 Plus, it takes less than 10 minutes to make and come with various health benefits which you can read more about in the FAQS section below.